 To further “tap” into what Highland County is most known for, we are happy to introduce the Virginia Maple Syrup Trail!
-This passport program offers visitors the chance to visit eight sugar camps in Highland County throughout the year, excluding the busy Maple Festival weeks and weekends, to experience each unique camp.
-Two of the participating camps are not currently open to the public during the Maple Festival, which adds another dimension to the intrigue.
+This passport program offers visitors the chance to visit seven sugar camps in Highland County throughout the year to experience each unique camp.
 Visitors are invited to call ahead to the sugar camps, schedule a visit for a tour, taste their syrup and get a stamp on their passport.
-After all eight camps are visited, there will be a prize, but the real incentive is to have more one-on-one interaction with the farmers who run the camps.
+After all seven camps are visited, there will be a prize, but the real incentive is to have more one-on-one interaction with the farmers who run the camps.
 Visitors can check out what happens on these farms and in Highland County year-round outside of the busy syrup-making season in late winter and early spring.
-If you want to know where your food comes from, this a great family outdoor opportunity.
+If you want to know where your food comes from, this is a great family outdoor opportunity.

 The Virginia Maple Syrup Trail brought to you by the Highland County Chamber of Commerce, the Highland County Tourism Council and participating sugar camps.

 *** Calling All Interested in Producing Maple and Other Tree Syrups! ***